dAppBridge/PlanetCrypto/contracts/README.md

 The games 1st round is now live ~ LAND GRAB!

-Play on mobile &  desktop - (Requires ETHEREUM Wallet)
+Play on Mobile & Desktop with your favourite Ethereum Wallet:

 https://planetcrypto.app